ynx0/library/code_architecture.md

 └── install.sh
 ```

+- The main code of the application lives in `app/library-proxy.hoon`.
+This contains the gall agent which proxies the `%graph-store` updates between ships.

+- `lib/library.hoon` contains miscellaneous helper arms which the proxy uses extensively.
+A common use case is creating the different `%graph-store` updates for each action being performed.

+- The `mar/library` folder contains the definitions of the marks that `%library-proxy` sends and receives in the form of pokes.

+- Contained in `mar/graph/validator/library.hoon` is the definition of the validation logic that `%graph-store` uses to enforce the schema of the library applications graph data.

+- `sur/library.hoon` contains all the various type definitions used by `%library-store`.

+- `install.sh` is a script that automates copying the source files into a ship's pier / home desk.

 ## Data

 ### Schema
-"schema explanation"

 * **Library** - The fundamental data structure.
 A library is a graph that contains books
 * **Book** - A data structure that contains an entry of a given book's metadata (i.e. title and isbn) and any comments associated with it.
 It is represented by a top-level node within a library graph.
 * **Comment** - A node that represents a user's comment on a given book.
+Represented as a child node of a book's comment container node.

 The schema of the application is as follows: